AAC Devices & Communication Tools: A Complete Parent's Guide

 Our Perspective

-"We know the heartbreak of seeing a child struggle to express their basic needs.
+"We know seeing a child struggle to communicate is hard.
 At Buzz ABA, we believe every child deserves a voice.
-AAC isn't just about technology; it's about connection.
-We've seen firsthand how finding the right communication tool can transform frustration into confidence and open up a whole new world for families."
+AAC isn't just technology.
+It's about connection.
+We've seen how the right tool builds confidence.
+It opens up a new world for families."

 Understanding AAC: More Than Just Devices